Mr. and Mrs. Smith (2005)

 The film’s structure is predictable in every beat.
 John and Jane are set against each other, then rediscover their passion for one another and band together against their mutual enemy.
 (It isn’t a black, bleak comedy like The War of the Roses, ending in degradation and death for them both.)
 For what seems like forever, the movie devolves into duck/cover/shoot, in which the heroes’ virtuosity with firearms somehow means that the six hundred trained assassins shooting at them are all lousy shots.
 A car chase in a stolen SUV has comic potential, starting off with Air Supply’s plaintively nerdy “Making Love Out of Nothing at All” oozing out of the car radio and featuring Brad Pitt briefly making hostile use of a golf club, but it eventually peters out.
 Just because Liman has found himself at the wheel of two action movies doesn’t make him an action director.

 For a brief moment, when John and Jane are joined in an embrace while firing guns in opposite directions — like a romantic parody of John Woo — I dared to hope that Mr. and Mrs. Smith would end on a high operatic note: the killer lovers going out with guns blazing and tongues entwined.
 But the movie is bracketed by the couple’s visits to an offscreen therapist, and we’re to understand that the whole experience has brought them closer.
 No fallout from all the people they’ve killed, no further danger from whoever wanted them dead, no competitiveness between each other.
 The upper-class killers, smirking at us from the screen at the end, are validated in their highly lucrative and destructive lifestyle choice.
-I guess that’s less tiresome than the “crime does not pay” punishments of much older movies, but it still leaves a sour taste in one’s mouth.Explore posts in the same categories: action/adventure, comedy
+I guess that’s less tiresome than the “crime does not pay” punishments of much older movies, but it still leaves a sour taste in one’s mouth.action/adventure, comedy